bodrick/awesome/README.md

 ## Go

 *   [gotify/server](https://github.com/gotify/server) - A simple server for sending and receiving messages in real-time per WebSocket.
 (Includes a sleek web-ui)
-*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a secure, scalable runtime for AI-generated code execution.
+*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running Your AI-Generated Code.
 *   [miniflux/v2](https://github.com/miniflux/v2) - Minimalist and opinionated feed reader
 *   [AdguardTeam/AdGuardDNS](https://github.com/AdguardTeam/AdGuardDNS) - Public DNS resolver that protects you from ad trackers
 *   [binwiederhier/ntfy](https://github.com/binwiederhier/ntfy) - Send push notifications to your phone or desktop using PUT/POST